Keeping kids warm and protected when they hit the water – whatever the season

 Wetsuits provide skin safety

 Apart from floatation and protection against the weather, a wetsuit safeguards your kids from stings and abrasions.
-Those jellyfish stings can be excruciating, so wearing a kid’s wetsuit can help curtail the impact of the sting, as well as protection against abrasions on rocks and other small mites in the water.
+Those jellyfish stings can be excruciating, so wearing a kid’s wetsuit can help curtail the sting’s impact and protect against abrasions on rocks and other small mites in the water.

 What to look for in a good wetsuit for kids

 If you ask your kids which wetsuit they’d love to have, chances are they’ll point to the best-looking one!
-No doubt, the wetsuit should look good on your kid, but there are some important additional factors you need to consider before making a purchase.
+No doubt, the wetsuit should look good on your kid, but you need to consider some important additional factors before making a purchase.

 Here are the features a good kid’s wetsuit should possess: